Construction and Demolition Recycling Program

-At the completion of the job, the applicant (contractor) must document compliance with the C&D ordinance by submitting a C&D Refund Deposit Request Form, along with all recycling/disposal facility receipts and, if applicable, salvage receipts.
+At the completion of the job, the applicant (contractor) must document compliance with the C&D ordinance and CALGreen by submitting a C&D Refund Deposit Request Form, along with all recycling/disposal facility receipts and, if applicable, salvage receipts.
 Deposit refunds will not be processed until all documentation has been submitted and verified.

-Projects Covered by the Ordinance
+Projects Covered by the Ordinance and CALGreen

 C&D ordinance applies to the following:

 - All alterations of a building when the value of the project exceeds $15,000.

 - All new construction of a building when the value of the project exceeds $25,000.
 In addition to the ordinance, CALGreen applies to all new construction of a building regardless of project value.

 - All roofing tear-offs greater than 100 square feet.